-the backbone nodes can calculate area routes for end-to-end communications.
+To solve the problem of broken routes caused by unstable links, we can make use of the virtual backbone structure [2].
+A virtual backbone consists of a connected subset of nodes in the network where every node is either in the subset, or is a neighbor of a node in the subset.
+We use area to refer to a backbone node and the nodes attached to it.
+If a virtual backbone is constructed for a CRN, the backbone nodes can calculate area routes for end-to-end communications.
 An area route means a set of areas that would be passed in order to reach the destination.
-For example, in Fig. 1, each node is either a backbone node or attached to a backbone node. $A_1$ denotes an area, which includes the backbone node and its attached nodes.
+For example, in Fig. 2, each node is either a backbone node or is attached to a backbone node. $A_1$ denotes an area, which includes the backbone node and its attached nodes.
 Nodes on the borders are called gateway nodes.
 The source node S wants to reach the destination node D, which is located in another area.
-The backbone node that S is attached to calculates an area route for S, which is $A_1 \to A_2 \to ... \to A_k$ .
+The backbone node that S is attached to calculates an area route for S, which is $A_1 \rightarrow$ $A_2 \rightarrow ... \rightarrow A_k$ .
 Moreover, the virtual backbone can solve the unstable link problem, because with the area route, a packet can be sent to any node in the next-hop area.
-This is much more robust than the case with the route consisting of nodes, where a packet must be sent to the nexthop node.
+This is much more robust than the case with the route consisting of nodes, where a packet must be sent to the next-hop node.
 Therefore, the influence of unpredictable channel availability is reduced.

 However, the virtual backbone construction in traditional wireless networks relies on a control channel to exchange extensive control information during the virtual backbone construction.
-The dynamic availability of channels in CRNs make it impractical to use a static channel to exchange control information between nodes.
+The dynamic availability of channels in CRNs makes it impractical to use a static channel to exchange control information between nodes.
 While many studies on CRNs assume a common control channel (CCC), it is vulnerable to jamming attacks and congestion.
 Furthermore, in order for the spectrum authorities to allocate a static band as the control channel for CRNs, it is often involved with international negotiations, which are very time consuming.
 Therefore, we need to find an efficient way for nodes in CRNs to form a virtual backbone without a CCC.
+We also provide more intuitive explanations regarding the benefits of virtual backbones in CRNs and the challenges in Section 1 of supplemental material.